BelowAvrg/axum-askama-sample/README.md

-# TAAA Stack Todo List
+# Axum-Askama Stack Todo List

-This is a simple todo list application demonstrating the TAAA stack: Tailwind, Alpine.js, Axum, and Askama.
+This is a simple todo list application demonstrating the value of Axum, Askama and Sqlx.

 ## Prerequisites